 For most entry-level positions, you likely can learn to do the job with or without experience.
 However, interviewers can’t take the risk of hiring you without some demonstrated ability to perform.
 Structure your limited experience in a manner that makes it easy for them to consider you.

 Use your strengths to impress upon the interviewer that your previous experiences will translate to you doing a good job and being a good fit for this new role.

-This works to signal to the interviewer that you have done your research.
-And that you know the value you have to add to the position and to the company.
+This signals to the interviewer that you’ve done your research and that you know the value you can bring to the position and to the company.